Marketionist/testcafe-cucumber-steps/README.md

 npm install testcafe-cucumber-steps cucumber testcafe gherkin-testcafe --save-dev
 ```

-If you also want to have pre-created config (`./.testcaferc.json`) and example
+If you also want to have pre-created config (`./.testcaferc.json`) and example test
-test files (`./tests/test-example.feature, ./tests/page-model/test-page-example.js`
+files (`./tests/test-example.feature, ./tests/page-model/test-page-example.js`) -
-) - run additionally:
+run additionally:
 ```
 node node_modules/testcafe-cucumber-steps/utils/prepare.js
 ```

 ## Importing and running in CLI
-It is quite simple to use - to get access to all Cucumber steps defined in this
+To get access to all Cucumber steps defined in this package just specify the
-package just specify the path to this package when launching tests (load all .js files (for step definitions) and .feature files (for steps to execute):
+path to this package when launching tests:
 ```
 node_modules/.bin/gherkin-testcafe chrome,firefox node_modules/testcafe-cucumber-steps/index.js tests/**/*.js tests/**/*.feature
 ```

-If you store your Page Objects not in `tests/page-model` folder, then `PO_FOLDER_PATH` environment variable has to be specified to show
-the path to your Page Objects folder:
+If you store your Page Objects not in `tests/page-model` folder, then `PO_FOLDER_PATH` environment variable has to be specified to show the path to your Page Objects folder:
 ```
 PO_FOLDER_PATH='tests/my-custom-page-objects' node_modules/.bin/gherkin-testcafe chrome,firefox node_modules/testcafe-cucumber-steps/index.js tests/**/*.js tests/**/*.feature
 ```